 If the proposed experiments are effective in mice, the next step will be to test the therapies in patients with breast cancer.

-Dr. Thompson was recently recruited to the IU Department of Physical Therapy within the School of Health and Rehabilitation Sciences.
+Dr. Thompson was recently recruited to the IU Department of Physical Therapy within the School of Health and Human Sciences.
 He brings unique expertise to this project, as he is a physical therapist with a Ph.D. in biomechanics and movement science with an emphasis on molecular biology and genetics.
 A nationally acclaimed endocrinologist, Dr. Guise’s research focuses on the long-term effects of cancer therapies on bone.
 As such, she leads a team of researchers at IU School of Medicine who are investigating ways to improve treatments for bone metastases and muscle weakness.
 She and her colleagues have identified a specific growth factor and are working to block it from causing cancer to develop and spread.